woernerm/fluent_anvil_copy/README.md

     my_context_var = "my context
 )
 ```
-When calling `validate(value, *args, **kwargs)`, the validation functions are called
+When calling `validate(value, *args, **kwargs)` the validation functions are called
 one after another.
 In the above example, it is first checked whether the text is long
 enough.
 After that, it is checked whether the text is short enough.
-As usual, context
+As usual, optional
-variables that are passed on to Fluent can be provided as keyworded arguments or omitted
+context variables can be passed on to the Fluent translation string by providing them as
-completely.
+keyworded arguments.

 Validator objects are callable.
 This is useful, if you do not want to throw an exception:
 ```py